MattLatt/geoutils/README.md

 ```
 you can downgrade or upgrade the version by modifying this .env file.

+You can also setup a GIS_DATA var pointing to a folder that will be mounted in the docker images as volume (RW)

 ## Usage

 Go to the geoutils folder and simply run the following command: